2024

 • Ask them to divide themselves into subgroups of people with common likes and/or dislikes.

-Note that a subgroup is not negative in any sense.
+Note that a subgroup is not harmful in any sense.

-The purpose of this fun game is to provide team members with talking points that will help them develop a better relationship with one another.
+This fun game’s purpose is to provide team members with talking points that will help them develop better relationships.

 Human Resources Certifications